Kopp, Virginia

 According to the Belle Haven church records, a concrete sidewalk was added in 1912.
 It is all that remains of the church today.
 The foundation and a part of the chimney from the Belle Haven School can also be found across MCB-1 from that sidewalk, east of a training shelter.

-The town of Kopp can, as of 2016, still be located on Microsoft Terraserver, Mapquest, and Google Maps.
+The town of Kopp could, as of 2016, still be located on Microsoft Terraserver, Mapquest, and Google Maps.
 The town lies on road MCB-1 near the "Combat Village", an artificial town constructed for urban warfare training.